dgaydukov/cert-aws/files/sa.md

 ###### VPN
 On the high level vpn server is just bastion server but for end users.
 Bastion server is for developers/administrators, you explicitly access it though ssh, and from there you access all internal resources.
 With vpn server everything the same, only difference - connecting is hide before some user-friendly program, like [openvpn client](https://openvpn.net/download-open-vpn), but once connected, end user has all the same access to all internal resources.
 When you access resources in both cases it looks like you are accessing them from inside vpc, and thus you can add SG rule to allow not all public IP addresses (`0.0.0.0/0`) but only CIDR addresses of vpn server allocated CIDR block, or from bastion server internal IP.
-You can associate only one subnet per AZ
-AWS VPN consists of 2 services
+AWS VPN consists of 3 services:
+* AWS Client VPN - connect users to aws vpc or on-premises network
-* AWS Site-to-Site VPN (has 2 tunnels for redundancy) - connect your on-premises network with vpc
+* AWS Site-to-Site VPN (has 2 tunnels for redundancy) - connect your on-premises network with vpc Redundant site-to-site vpn - create 2 customer gateways (with 2 separate devices in on-premise) and 2 vpn to single virtual private gateway.
+* CloudHub - allows multiple sites (that all connected to your vpc) to communicate with each other (they already can communicate with vpc using site-to-site vpn).
+To establish it you must:
+    * use single VGW
+    * use separate customer gateway for each site and assign unique BGP ASN (Autonomous System Number) for each
+    * each site should have non-overlapping IP range (VGW acts as hub and re-advertise these ranges to other sites, so they communicate with each other)
-* AWS Client VPN - connect users to aws vpc or on-premises network Both of them using IPSec protocol (encrypt all IP packets of data before sending over the internet and decrypt them back on receiving).
+    * create site-to-site vpn for each site but with same virtual gateway (many CGW to single VGW) Both of them using IPSec protocol (encrypt all IP packets of data before sending over the internet and decrypt them back on receiving).
 Client VPN endpoint - allows end users to access aws network over TLS.
 Target network (vpc subnet) - network that you associate with VPN endpoint, so end users can access it.
 You create vpn endpoint, associate it with target network and distribute vpn config file with end users.
 End user download openVpn and using your config connect to vpc.